-The custodial parent can claim good cause verbally or in writing.
-If the custodial parent claims good cause, the child support worker must inform the custodial parent verbally and in written form, via the free form text notice, of specific information/evidence needed and of the 20calendar day time limit for providing the needed information.
+The parent can claim good cause verbally or in writing.
+If the parent claims good cause, the child support worker must inform the parent verbally and in written form, via the free form text notice, of specific information/evidence needed and of the 20-calendar day time limit for providing the needed information.
 The child support worker will initiate MDHS-CSE-620, Notice of Claims of Good Cause for Failure to Cooperate.
-The child support worker should be aware that frequently victims of family violence do not have official documentation of their situation and should advise the client how best to obtain the needed information.
+NOTE: The child support worker should be aware that frequently victims of family violence do not have official documentation of their situation and should advise the client how best to obtain the needed information.
 The child support worker will set an alert for 20 days to check for the return of the required information/evidence.

-Should additional time be requested by the custodial parent, or deemed necessary by the IV-D staff, a 15 calendar day extension will be allowed.
-Extensions to the 20 day time limit must have county supervisory approval and case documentation.
-The custodial parent must be advised that she/he has an additional 15 days in which to provide the needed evidence.
-The child support worker will use the free form text notice to inform the custodial parent of the additional information needed and the date the information must be returned.
+Should additional time be requested by the parent claiming good cause, or deemed necessary by the IV-D staff, a 15 calendar day extension will be allowed.
+Extensions to the 20 day time limit must have supervisory approval and case documentation.
+The parent claiming good cause must be advised that he/she has an additional 15 days in which to provide the needed evidence.
+The child support worker will use the free form text notice to inform the parent claiming good cause of the additional information needed and the date the information must be returned.
 An alert will be set for 15 days to check for the return of the information/evidence.
 In all situations in which good cause is claimed, the final determination will be made within 45 calendar days of the day the good cause claim is made.
 Documentation in METSS is essential for good case management and audit purposes.

-The child support worker to whom the case is assigned and the worker's supervisor will recommend a decision based on the evidence supplied by the custodial parent, or on evidence easily located and/or obtained by the child support worker.
-In all situations, the decision of the county child support staff will be routed to the Regional Director for final approval via MDHS-CSE-620, Notice of Claims of Good Cause for Failure to Cooperate.
+The child support worker to whom the case is assigned and the worker's supervisor will recommend a decision based on the evidence supplied by the parent claiming good cause, or on evidence easily located and/or obtained by the child support worker.
+In all situations, the decision of the child support staff will be routed to the Regional Director for final approval via MDHS-CSE-620, Notice of Claims of Good Cause for Failure to Cooperate.